BG3-Community-Library-Team/bg3-community/Lore/Species/Gith.md

 |[Zerth Freebooters](gith/zerth-freebooters)|Spelljammer|Beyond the Moons|Phil Smith|Confirmed|3e|

 ## Notes on Canonocity
-Planewalker and the Beyond the Moons source for Spelljammer are sources that have been given WotC's blessing to continue the Planescape and Spelljammer settings^[1]^^[2]^
+Planewalker and the Beyond the Moons source for Spelljammer are sources that have been given WotC's blessing to continue the Planescape and Spelljammer settings^[1]^^[2]^, and are effectively canonical sources.
+Given Githyanki and Githzerai are the only Gith subgroups referenced in 5e, the information on them will be more accurate.

 ### References
 1. [Planewalker FAQ](https://planewalker.com/faq/080101/planewalker-general-faq_.html#2), last updated *January 1st, 2008*